 The Regular Decision Program (RDP) at the Medical College of Georgia is open to both Georgia and non-Georgia residents.
-RDP applicants must submit their AMCAS applications between May 28th and November 1st.
+RDP applicants must submit their AMCAS applications between May 29th and November 1st.
 Applicants must list the Medical College of Georgia at Augusta University on the AMCAS application by the November 1st deadline and official transcripts, from all U.S. and Canadian postsecondary institutions attended, must be received through AMCAS by November 15th.
 Transcripts must be submitted to AMCAS directly from the college's/university's registrar's office.
 All MCG-specific supplemental documents, such as the secondary application, proof of lawful presence in the U.S., Georgia residency documentation, required course information and other specifically requested documents, must be submitted two weeks after the secondary application is received.
-All required documents must be submitted by the final file deadline of December 1st will not be considered for admission.
+All required documents must be submitted by the final file deadline of December 1st.
+Applications received after the final file deadline of December 1st will not be considered for admission.